Our History

 Dawn Hardy joins the team

-Unbar Rothon's team are further booster by the introduction of Dawn Hardy to the business.
+Unbar Rothon's team are further booster by the introduction of Dawn Hardy BSc(Hons) MIFST to the business.

 A former Tate & Lyle employee her skills are soon put to good use, applying her experience to ensuring compliance and the highest levels of technical accreditation which are demanded by ever-growing needs of the customers.